 Mleiha is a pre-historic site in the emirate of Sharjah in UAE.

-Excavated remains found at Mleiha Archaeological Park or technically Faya North East site date it back to the Neolithic period, or something like 130,000 years ago.
+Excavated remains found here or technically Faya North East site date back to the Neolithic period, or something like 130,000 years ago.
 Archaeologists believe that humans would have migrated here from Africa on their way to later migrations across the world.
 It is also assumed that the natural conditions that would have been favorable to human habitation in existence since then.
 This means it may not have been a desert then.

-From a pre-historic world’s perspective, the location of Mlieha would have allowed easy access to other pre-historic civilizations via land route.
+From a pre-historic world’s perspective, the location would have allowed easy access to other pre-historic civilizations via land route.
 Stone tools discovered here are a testimony to that.

-Burial Site found here point to life here between 4000- 8000 BCE, as do the fireplaces.
+Burial Sites found here point to the life here between 4000- 8000 BCE, as do the fireplaces.
 Humans were still nomadic at this stage and were yet to start cultivation.
 The collapse of this civilization may have happened due to climate change.

-Extensive graves point to the Bronze age habitation.
-One such grave can be seen right beside the Mleiha Archaeological Centre.
+Extensive graves point to the Bronze Age habitation.
+One such grave can be seen right beside the site.
 There is an indication of collective graves with multiple chambers that followed some rules in their formation.
 Each chamber probably belonged to a family.
-Painted pottery, soft stone vessels, jewelry made of carnelian stones, bones and ivory have been found in these graves.
-The civilization potentially collapsed during the iron age that followed the Bronze age.
+Painted pottery, soft stone vessels, and jewelry made of carnelian stones, bones, and ivory have been found in these graves.
+The civilization potentially collapsed during the Iron Age that followed the Bronze Age.

 At the visitor center, a well-curated series of exhibits take you through the life and times of Mleiha.

-Well documented storyboards present the story of this pre-historic site in Arab World as discovered in the excavations in last 40 years or so.
+Well-documented storyboards present the story of this pre-historic site in the Arab World as discovered in the excavations in the last 40 years or so.
 The maps, timelines, and boards tell you the story.
 We were taken around by the curator who explained everything very well.
-You can also watch a film on the story of Mleiha.
+You can also watch a film about the story of the place.

 Unfortunately, over a period of time, a lot of ancient artifacts have been looted by all kinds of people.
-Thankfully, now there is an organized approach to treasure what is left.
+Thankfully, now there is an organized approach to treasuring what is left.

-Stone tools and pottery is the most faithful remains of gone by eras across ancient civilization sites.
-At Mleiha, you see the different type of stone tools and painted pottery ware.
-Do not be surprised if it reminds you of Indus Valley Civilization.
-It may have been a part of the same civilization as recently Oman excavated an Indus Valley site.
+Stone tools and pottery are the most faithful remains of gone-by eras across ancient civilization sites.
+Here you see the different types of stone tools and painted pottery ware.
+Do not be surprised if it reminds you of the Indus Valley Civilization.
+It may have been a part of the same civilization as Oman recently excavated an Indus Valley site.
 At the very least the two civilizations must have traded with each other.

-A buried horse & camel beneath a glass floor are on display at the Mleiha Archaeological Center.
-This display tells you about the Baliya practice that refers to burying of animals, particularly camels and horses along with its owner.
-This is like sending the departed souls with all his possessions including the animals and jewelry.
-Interestingly, the camels buried here were not local but brought from outside of Mleiha.
+A buried horse & camel beneath a glass floor are on display.
+This display tells you about the Baliya practice that refers to the burying of animals, particularly camels, and horses along with their owners.
+This is like sending the departed soul with all his possessions including the animals and jewelry.
+Interestingly, the camels buried here were not local but brought from outside.

-You can see one of the burial grounds very close to the Mleiha Archaeological Center.
+You can see one of the burial grounds very close by.

-Located not too far from Archaeological center, Mleiha Fort dates back to 300 – 0 BCE, a period now designated as Mleiha Period or Late Pre-Islamic Period.
+Located not too far away is the Mleiha Fort dates back to 300 – 0 BCE, a period now designated as the Mleiha Period or Late Pre-Islamic Period.
 An agrarian society potentially flourished around this fort and coins with Greek Gods on them indicate trade with Greece.

-This is a huge double humped rock that looks like a camelback.
+This is a huge double-humped rock that looks like a camelback.
 It seems to be erupting out of a sand dune.
-It is a very photogenic and highly insta-grammable site to visit around Mleiha.
+It is a very photogenic site to visit.
 Being at a height, it also gives you a beautiful view of the vast expanse of sand dunes around this rock.
 You can visit this on a 4X4 vehicle from the center on a tour that takes about 40 mins.
 Alternatively, you can choose to hike to it.

 Not far from the camel rock is the Fossil Rock.
-You must go really close to it to see the fossils on its faces.
-It is amazing that these timestamps from a far past have decided to stay as rocks surrounded by absolute desert.
+You must go really close to it to see the fossils on its face.
+It is incredible that these timestamps from a far past have decided to stay as rocks surrounded by absolute desert.